stineb/metainfo_fluxnet2015/README.md

 - `prepare_metainfo_fluxnet2015.Rmd`

-.. and creates a table with meta info for all sites CSV in
+.. and creates a table with meta info for all sites (as CSV)

 - `output/siteinfo_fluxnet2015.csv`